Talk… Is our prime means of communication and it is proper that its importance should be recognised in the curriculum.

 Many girls in the Senior School choose to study Spoken English as an optional “extra”, taught in small groups of 3 – 4.
 In addition to E.S.B. work, they can participate in Speech and Drama Festivals as well as Public Speaking and Debating competitions.

 Some take part in the 'Reading from the Book of Common Prayer' competition and every year Moreton Hall has been represented in the National Finals of the Cranmer Awards.
-In the 2016 National Finals, Ruth (Lower 6), Georgina (U5) and Lucy (L5) all competed with Georgina being awarded the Highly Commended Certificate.
+In the 2019 National Finals held at Lambeth Palace, Isabella, Mena, Zoe and Florence all received Finalists' Certificates from H.R.H.
+The Prince of Wales.